 KEYTLaw LLC Termination Service

 You may hire KEYTLaw to prepare the documents needed to terminate your Arizona limited liability company.
 When we are hired to terminate an AZ LLC, we prepare the following documents:

 - Action by Unanimous Consent for all the members to sign.
 This document evidences the members’ approval of the termination.

-- Assignment of Property or a Deed to evidence transfers of assets to members.
+- Assignment of Property or a Deed to evidence transfers of all assets, including unknown assets) to members.

 Our fee to prepare the documents and file the Articles of Termination with the Arizona Corporation Commission is $397 plus $70 for the expedited filing fee payable to the ACC.
 To hire KEYTLaw to prepare the above documents to terminate an Arizona LLC, complete our online Arizona LLC Termination Questionnaire then pay in our secure web store with your major credit card.
 You can complete the agreement online and email, fax or mail it to us and pay in our web-store with your credit card.